BOTANICAL NAME: Cochliasanthus caracalla (syn.Vigna caracalla)

 THIS PLANT originally got its name from the Greek – kokhlias – meaning snail shell or screw.
 The caracalla part is a corruption of the Portuguese caracol – meaning snail.

 WHY SHOULD YOU PLANT ONE?
 For the flowers alone.
 I have the Cochliasanthus planted in my garden and it flowers from December through to February.
-It brings me abundant joy – not only because of the beauty of the flowers but because I can smell its heady fragrance from twenty metres – a divine scent that is a cross between jasmine and gardenia.
+It brings me abundant joy – not only because of the beauty of the flowers but because I can smell its heady fragrance from twenty metres away – a divine scent that is a cross between jasmine and gardenia.

 GREENING THE VERTICAL SPACES in a garden is always a top idea too.
 It adds another dimension of beauty and interest.
 (I have put some further ideas for this in the link at the bottom of the page).